Dr Abongeh Tunyi

 Sheffield University Management School

-Abongeh Tunyi holds a BSc in Accounting (University of Buea), Master of Finance (MFin) with distinction (University of Glasgow), a PhD in Finance & Accounting (University of Glasgow) and a Post Graduate Certificate in Learning & Teaching in Higher Education (Liverpool Hope university).
+He holds a BSc in Accounting, a Master of Finance (MFin) with distinction (University of Glasgow) and a PhD in Finance and Accounting (University of Glasgow).

 - Research interests

 Tunyi's research cuts across different cognate areas including accounting, finance and business management.
 His key research interests are:

 - Corporate finance